adilshaikh77/desktop_assistant/README.md

 # desktop_assistant
-A basic desktop assistant with only few available tasks It can operate tasks like:
+A basic desktop assistant with only few available tasks.
+It can operate tasks like:
 1. 'open Spotify' - (remember to change the file path of your spotify in the .py file first)
 2. 'open youtube'